Vaccination: immunity from persecution

 15 April 2010

-Vaccination is not 100 per cent effective despite persistent claims of “full immunity”, with studies showing that vaccinated patients are highly susceptible to diseases they are vaccinated against.
-The known side-effects of vaccination means it can breach the right to health and the right to life, as well as the right to education, as unvaccinated children can be routinely excluded from school in some jurisdictions.
+Immunization is one of the most successful and cost-effective public health investments in least developed countries.
+However, vaccination is not 100 per cent effective and known side-effects mean it can breach the right to health and the right to life, as well as the right to education, as unvaccinated children can be routinely excluded from school in some jurisdictions.

-However, in more developed countries, the pharmaceutical and political lobby have become savvy at persuading parents to vaccinate their children.
-Not by using scientific evidence, but by instilling fear and loathing of non-vaccinators into other parents.
+In more developed countries, the pharmaceutical and political lobby persuade parents to vaccinate their children, not by using scientific evidence, but by instilling fear and loathing of non-vaccinators into other parents.
 The main advantage of vaccination has become “immunity from persecution”.

 Every time there is a measles outbreak in New Zealand, schools, parents and politicians, cheerleaded by the Immunisation Advisory Centre (IMAC) demand that non-vaccinated children be excluded from school.
 Why?
 Because they allegedly spread the disease.
 Yet IMAC does reluctantly admit that vaccination is not 100 per cent effective and studies have shown that vaccinated patients are highly susceptible to diseases they are supposedly vaccinated against.
 Examples: